- Home

 Summary & Takeaway

-Selecting research and analysis action verbs positions you as a strategic thinker who makes data-driven decisions.
-These verbs demonstrate your ability to investigate complex challenges, interpret findings, and generate insights that drive business results—exactly the analytical expertise that employers seek in today's data-driven marketplace.
+Selecting research and analysis action verbs positions you as a data-driven professional who can uncover insights, solve complex problems, and make evidence-based recommendations.
+These verbs demonstrate the analytical rigor and investigative skills that employers seek in today's data-rich business environment.

 Frequently Asked Questions